kimjayluta/cy-portfolio/README.md

 # cy-portfolio
-A simple automation script for e-commerce website written in Cypress
+A simple automation script for an e-commerce website written in Cypress